eevariste/take-home-test/README.md

 - `./launch_ec2.py` Will attempt to launch into a default VPC if present.
 - An optional subnet can be specified with `-s <subnetid>`.
 - By default the script expects a yaml file in the current directory named `config.yml`.
 One can optionally be specified with `-c <yaml file path>`
-- If everything goes as planned you should be able to login as any of the users specified in the config using your private keys.
+- You may then login as the users specified in the config using your private keys.
+You may need to adjust the security group attached to the instance to allow ssh access on port 22.
 - `deactivate`